sashank24/OlympicsData-Data-Engineering-DataBricks-ApacheSpark-Azure/README.md

 ## 📝 License

-This project is licensed under the MIT License. 🛡️
+This project is licensed under the Apache 2.0. 🛡️

 ---

-### 🎉 Happy Data Pipelining! 🚀